bergshrund/gitleaks-precommit/README.md

 git config core.hooksPath .githooks
 ```

 and then, it installs a pre-commit hook to a subdirectory with the name 'pre-commit.d' inside this directory.
-It also adds a symlink to the pre-commit hook in the default '.git/hooks' directory if it exists, and wraps these scripts with a special wrapper that allows the sequential execution of several pre-commit hooks.
+It also adds a symlink to the pre-commit hook in the default '.git/hooks' directory if hook exists, and wraps these scripts with a special wrapper that allows the sequential execution of several pre-commit hooks.

 ```
 ls /PATH/TO/GIT/.githooks/pre-commit